-Electricity plants data may include some CHP plants operating in electricity-only mode.
-Likewise, heat plants data may include some CHP plants operating in heat-only mode.
+For 2020 onwards, data for plants containing at least one CHP unit have been reported under CHP.
+Prior to 2020, electricity plants data may include some CHP plants operating in electricity only mode, and heat plants data may include some CHP plants operating in heat--only mode.